pseudo-alya/Group7Second/README.md

 # Group7Second
-Another webpage that we designed to introduce our team.
+This is a second webpage designed to introduce our team using a different template (Group 7 of Software Engineering).

 Authors:
 - Aliyah AlDiqqi